Custom Policy Checks

 file and add the following custom policy check to it:

-obj = lb.get_database_object() # this gets the database object the liquibase policy check is examining
+obj = lb.get_database_object() # database object to examine

-status.fired = True # indicates the custom check has been triggered
+status.fired = True # indicates that the custom check has been triggered

-status.message = "No tables allowed!" # set the message of the custom check, which liquibase will return
+status.message = "No tables allowed!" # message for Liquibase to return when check is triggered

 Configure and customize your new check in the CLI

-- In the CLI, run this command to initiate the customization process:
+- Initiate the customization process.
+In the CLI, run this command:

 - Give your check a short name for easier identification.
 In this example, we will name the check